armaninspace/tamahagane.website/README.md

 HRocket Blogging for Geeks
 ==============================
-HRocket is aspires to be a static site generator that's a blogging Geek's best friend.
+HRocket aspires to be a static site generator that's a blogging Geek's best friend.

 The name is HRocket is a play on the venerable portable typewriter the Hermes Rocket.